jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 While DD-WRT comes with both `dnsmasq` and `iptables` already, the `dnsmasq` version is compiled without `ipset` support, in addition the `iptables` version is v1.3.7 which is too old for some `ipset` based firewall rules.

-`ipset` itself is compiled using the build system in Entware (which uses the OpenWRT buildroot) but with DD-WRT kernel sources to be compatible where needed, a somewhat hybrid approach.

 These packages can be installed with the `opkg` command.

 Example: